-CrossFit combined everything I loved.
-It had enough technique work to stimulate the mind-body connection I'd honed during my ballet days, and familiar movements like running and rowing to appeal to my athletic side.
+Then I found CrossFit and everything changed.
+This intense training system combined everything I loved.
+It had enough technique work to keep me stimulated and learning, and familiar movements like running and rowing to appeal to my athletic side.
 I dove right in.

-During my first few years of CrossFit, I was also teaching yoga full time, so it seemed natural to blend the two.
-When I taught CrossFit, I used traditional yoga for my warm-ups and cool-downs, and brought gymnastic-style CrossFit exercises into my yoga classes.
+During my first few years of CrossFit, I was also teaching yoga full time, and I found it was natural to blend the two.
+When I taught CrossFit, I used traditional yoga for my warm-ups and cool-downs, and I even brought a few gymnastic-style CrossFit exercises into my yoga classes.

-And the crossover worked.
+The crossover worked!
 People in both classes began to move with more intention and focus while getting stronger.
-This was the "aha" moment.
-I realized I wasn't doing enough to supplement my CrossFit sessions.
-I wasn't being a smart coach or athlete when it came to my own fitness routine.
+However, I wasn't being as smart when it came to my own fitness routine.

 The Bodybuilder's Approach

-Why do imbalances occur?
-As it turns out, the body is an efficient piece of machinery.
+Why bodybuilding?
+Because the body is an efficient piece of machinery.
 It will always find the path of least resistance for completing a task.
-If a muscle isn't firing properly, the body will respond by using other muscles in its place rather than forcing that muscle to work.
+If a muscle isn't firing properly—say, your glutes, for a common example—the body will respond by using other muscles in its place rather than forcing that muscle to work.

-This results in overactive and underactive muscles, both of which are the foundations of movement dysfunction and potential injury.
-Muscular imbalance was holding my strength back, and I needed a way to fix it.
+This results in overactive and underactive muscles, both of which are the foundations of movement dysfunction, compensation, and potential injury.

-Bodybuilders are mad scientists when it comes to finding new ways to isolate muscles groups and stimulate strength and growth.
+Bodybuilders are mad scientists when it comes to finding new ways to isolate muscles groups and create balance.
 I needed to find a way to keep my CrossFit training schedule but incorporate muscle-isolating bodybuilding techniques into my daily workouts.